-Thanks to generous funding from the Cotswold Conservation Board, the Gloucestershire Warwickshire Steam Railway plc (GWSR) have started work this year on the re-construction of a railway halt at Hailes Abbey.
+Thanks to generous funding from the Cotswold Conservation Board, the Gloucestershire Warwickshire Steam Railway (GWSR) have started work on the re-construction of a railway halt at Hailes Abbey.

-Hayles Abbey Halt will resemble the original timber-built structure, with cast-iron Great Western notices, a corrugated-iron waiting shelter and traditional post-and-rail fencing.
-It will be a single-platform, request-only stop and its use will be made available for pedestrians and cyclists, with the hope of completing it in 2017.
+Hayles Abbey Halt resembles the original timber-built structure, with cast-iron Great Western notices, a corrugated-iron waiting shelter and traditional post-and-rail fencing.
+It's a single-platform, request-only stop for pedestrians and cyclists.

-On 9 July 1859, the railway was opened from Stratford-upon-Avon to Honeybourne, and the construction of a double-track line between Honeybourne and Cheltenham was completed in stages by 1908.
+On 9 July 1859, the railway was opened from Stratford-upon-Avon to Honeybourne, with the construction of a double-track line between Honeybourne and Cheltenham completed in stages by 1908.